c0sco/autodump/README.md

     autodump.sh --last <mount point>

+For ZFS zvols, use zdump.sh:

+    zdump.sh <zvol>

+See the settings at the top of zdump.sh for more info.

 Requirements
 ------------
 autodump will run on FreeBSD, Ubuntu, and CentOS out of the box (maybe others), with the follow additions: